statpascal/emul99/readme.md

 # Emul99

-Emul99 is a simulator of the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
+Emul99 is an emulator of the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
 It uses GTK3/Cairo and SDL2 for graphics and sound and can be compiled with the Free Pascal Compiler (Delphi mode) under Linux and MacOS.